Testimony of the Day

-I get a ton of emails a few months after these consults telling me that they are ecstatic and are now pregnant but are wondering on what to eat now.
+I get a ton of emails a few months after these consults telling me that they are ecstatic and are now pregnant but are wondering what to eat now.
 As if this diet of REAL food would be harmful to a fetus.
 There are many reasons why to not add in certain foods like gluten and dairy.
 Many times when cravings get the best of pregnant clients and they consume these foods, the auto-immune response results in a miscarriage.
-But even if the clients are committed about staying away from gluten and dairy, they often worry that too low of carbs is bad for the fetus.
+But even if the clients are committed to staying away from gluten and dairy, they often worry that too low of carbs is bad for the fetus.
 You will never find evidence of this, but you will read it all over the web.
-The information that clients read have a few flaws:
+The information that clients read has a few flaws:

 1. A huge mistake is when people and doctors compare benign dietary ketosis to diabetic ketoacidosis.
 You can produce ketones in a starvation state.
 So instead of using a well-formulated low carb diet, they starved pregnant rats to get them into ketosis.
 The flaw in that evidence should be obvious.

 2. The last form of this “evidence” is when they sliced up the brains of rat fetuses and saturated them in ketones.
 What happened was that the brain cells lived but it stopped producing new brain cells.
 This is thought to be evidence that ketosis causes retardation.